farmera/sare_grant/kites_balloons_drones.md

 The image in __Figure 2__ (courtesy of Ron Marcisak) shows a camera being suspended from a kite using a device known as a Picavet (named for French inventor Pierre Picavet).
-The Picavet attaches the camera to the line that flies the kite holding it more or less in place.
-A Picavet consists of a rigid cross suspended below the kite line from two points and serves to stabilize the camera against random motion.
+The Picavet attaches the camera to the line that flies the kite and holds it more or less in place.
+A Picavet consists of a rigid cross suspended below the kite line from two points.

 ![](img/kite.png)
 ###### Figure 2.
 A camera system suspended via Picavet from a Delta-style kite.

 Kites represent an easy and accessible solution to suspending cameras in flight and almost everyone has had some experience using them.
 Given a strong and stable enough wind, a flying kite remains suspended in the air for long periods without attention.
-On the other hand, while a Picavet is good at orienting the angle of the camera roughly downwards, it won't prevent the camera from being jostled during flight in the event of a change in wind speed or direction.
-The result may be many blurried images mixed in with a few good captures.
+On the other hand, while Picavets are capable of orienting the angle of the camera roughly downwards, they don't prevent a camera from being jostled about during flight.
+In the event of a change in wind speed or direction the result may be many blurried images mixed in with a few good captures.
 Kites are inherently fun and are great conversation starters.